Inflectra/kronodesk-documentation/docs/Administration_Guide/Installing KronoDesk.md

 # Installing the Software

-Now that all the prerequisites have been correctly installed, you are now ready to install KronoDesk^®^ onto your system.
-To perform the installation, you will need the installation package downloaded from the Inflectra^®^ website, the name of the organization that the software is licensed to, and the actual license key code which will be available in the customer area of the Inflectra^®^ website.
+Now that all the prerequisites have been correctly installed, you are now ready to install KronoDesk<sup>®</sup> onto your system.
+To perform the installation, you will need the installation package downloaded from the Inflectra<sup>®</sup> website, the name of the organization that the software is licensed to, and the actual license key code which will be available in the customer area of the Inflectra<sup>®</sup> website.

-To start the installation, double-click on the KronoDesk^®^ installation package (it will have a filename of the form KronoDesk-v3.0.msi), and the Windows Installer will display the following dialog box:
+To start the installation, double-click on the KronoDesk<sup>®</sup> installation package (it will have a filename of the form KronoDesk-v3.0.msi), and the Windows Installer will display the following dialog box: